The 3 Regions of Vietnam: Travel Guide and Advice

 Mekong Delta

 Further south you’ll discover the famous Mekong Delta, an expansive river delta centered around the extensive Mekong River.
 Either explore by bike or boat, the Mekong Delta is well worth the trip to Vietnam and is the perfect escape to the countryside, much like Sapa in the north.
-In contrast, you’ll be exploring lush tropical forests and explore floating markets like Cai Be.
+In contrast, you’ll be exploring lush tropical forests and explore floating markets like Cai Be and Cai Rang.
 Relax as you cruise through the waterways and learn about local life on a Mekong Delta tour.

 Phu Quoc

-Lastly, we have Phu Quoc, a twin to Nha Trang at the very end of Vietnam.
+Lastly, we have Phu Quoc Island, a twin to Nha Trang at the very end of Vietnam.
 The largest island in Vietnam, Phu Quoc is the perfect end to your Vietnam trip, offering teh chance to relax at a lovely resort, kayak to secluded beaches, and enjoy a magical sunset.
+It’s also home to Vietnam’s largest national park, Phu Quoc National Park, which covers a large portion of the island’s landscape.

 If you are looking to visit Vietnam you can enjoy the beauty of the country with a variety of Vietnam tours or learn all the tips and tricks to planning your next vacation, please subscribe to our Tours4fun Newsletter below for exclusive deals.